scarranca/technicalChallengeDev/README.md

 ## Answer the Questions

 1. **How do you ensure that your solution is scalable for “n” number of online stores?**

-   To ensure scalability for "n" number of online stores, the system architecture should be designed with modularity and scalability in mind.
-Implement a microservices architecture where each online store is handled independently.
-Use containerization (e.g., Docker) for scalability and easy deployment.
-Employ load balancing for even distribution of requests among different instances.
-Additionally, consider implementing a message queue system to handle asynchronous processing of invoices for multiple stores.

 2. **If each e-commerce increases its sales by 10% each month and the number of online stores increases by 15% each month, how do you ensure that your code will execute all global invoices in one minute?**

-   To handle the increasing load, optimize the code for performance and efficiency.
-Use caching mechanisms to store frequently accessed data, reducing the need for repetitive computations.
-Implement parallel processing and asynchronous tasks to handle multiple invoices simultaneously.
-Consider auto-scaling mechanisms in cloud resources to dynamically adjust resources based on demand.
-Regularly monitor and optimize the code for bottlenecks.
-Perform load testing to identify potential issues and scale resources accordingly.

 ## Requirements